Clinical Practicum Information

 Yes.
-Space is extremely limited and it is preferable to already be a certified advanced practice nurse; thus, a clinical MSN or DNP degree is strongly suggested.
-Candidates with non-clinical specialty MSNs (i.e., education, administration) may also apply to our post-graduate programs.
-However, students with a non-clinical specialty master’s degree will need many of the same courses as the students in the DNP degree program.
+Space is extremely limited and it is open to candidates who are already prepared as an advanced practice nurse at the MSN or DNP level.
+Candidates with non-clinical specialty MSNs (i.e., education, administration) may apply to the DNP program.
 Students in a degree program have the option for more financial aid, making this a better choice for those students requiring financial aid.
 Once admitted, students seeking the DNP degree will want to seek transfer of eligible graduate courses through the Office of the Registrar.

-International students need a test of English as a Foreign Language (TOEFL) for students who are non-native speakers of English or who have not completed a minimum of three (3) years of higher education and received their baccalaureate degree in the United States.
-Foreign transcripts must be translated by one of two specific translation services.
-For more information contact: Office of College Admissions Services, firstname.lastname@example.org
+International students need a test of English as a Foreign Language (TOEFL) for students who are non-native speakers of English AND who have not completed a minimum of three (3) years of higher education and received their baccalaureate degree in the United States.
+Foreign transcripts must have a course-by-course review by ECE, WES or COGFNS translation services.

 Your application will be submitted through a centralized application system called NursingCAS.
-All application materials (e.g., personal statement, CV, recommendations, etc.) will be submitted through NursingCAS.
-Once your application is complete and verified through NursingCAS submitted to Rush, it will be evaluated in a pooled review process.
-Qualified applicants will be invited to submit a brief Rush supplemental application and interview with a faculty member.
+All application materials (e.g., transcripts, personal statement, CV, recommendations, etc.) will be submitted to NursingCAS.
+Upon submission to NursingCAS, you will be asked to complete a brief Rush Supplemental Application.
+Once your application is complete and verified through NursingCAS, it will be evaluated by program faculty.
+Qualified applicants will be invited to interview with a faculty member.
 We strongly encourage candidates to interview in person with faculty.
 Plan to be on campus for about one hour.
 However, if you live more than 50 miles away, you may choose to interview by phone.
 We will use the email address you provide for all contact regarding your application status.

-After all qualified applicants are interviewed your application will be reviewed in a “pool” with the other applicants for that cohort.
+After all qualified applicants are interviewed your application will be reviewed by program faculty.
 Admission recommendations are then forwarded to the Admissions and Progressions Committee of the College of Nursing.
 It is their charge to offer admission to qualified candidates.

 Job opportunities are extensive with not enough PNHMP graduates to fill the available positions.
 We regularly send news of job opportunities to our clinical students and alumni, in addition to posting them on the college’s LinkedIn group that is accessible to current students and alumni.